adityaketkar/garden/content/_index.md

 Hi, I am Aditya 👋 , and you are currently in my second brain.
 This is where I think out loud, capture raw ideas and make them public.

 There is no featured posts list or a starting point.
-Just pick one section and keep going, from 👉 [here](notes)
+Just pick something and keep going, from 👉 [here](notes)

 I occasionally collate these thoughts into [talks, blogs and a newsletter](notes/talks-blogs-and-newsletter).

+PS : I intentionally try to avoid writing about tech here.

 # About Me